Skip to Main Content

 Todd Eberle

-When deciding on romantic things to do in Miami, the list seems nearly endless.
+When deciding on fun things to do in Miami for couples, the list seems nearly endless.
 Do you want to adventure around town?
-Bask on the beach?
-Dine at the hottest new restaurants?
+Go on a beach date?
+Grab drinks at the hottest new restaurants?
 You don't have to narrow down your options to just one, either.
-Whether you're looking for fun couples activities for the day, weekend, or an entire week, we've got just the ideas in mind to plan the perfect date night or celebration (if that's the reason behind the trip!) in Miami.
+Whether you're looking for fun couples activities for date night or your Miami honeymoon, we've got just the ideas in mind.

 If you'd rather not limit yourself to a single restaurant (or deal with reservations), head to one of the many food halls that have popped up in nearly every neighborhood in Miami.
 Off Lincoln Road, Lincoln Eatery offers 16 spots to choose from, with everything from burgers and crêpes to authentic Italian pastas.
 At 1-800-LUCKY in Wynwood—the city's first and only Asian food hall—you can mix and match plates from vendors hawking Vietnamese sandwiches and crispy Peking duck.